Syllabus

 Late homework is accepted with a 0.5% deduction per hour, up to 48-hours – no exceptions.
 Technical issues while submitting are not grounds for extension.
 No submissions will be accepted 48-hours after the due date.
 Graders score what is submitted and will not follow up if the file is incorrect, incomplete, or corrupt.
 It is your responsibility to ensure you submit the correct files and that they are accessible.

-Exam (25%)
+Exam (20%)

 The exam includes multiple-choice and short answer questions.
-It also include free-response or open-ended questions to demonstrate conceptual understanding.
+It also includes free-response or open-ended questions to demonstrate conceptual understanding.
 You are expected to write reasonably correct code as well as determine expected behavior of novel computer code.
 Grading primarily follows correct reasoning but may include deductions for major syntax errors, algorithmic inefficiency, or poor implementation.

-Final Project (30%)
+Final Project (35%)

 Course Grade